 Why is a VPN necessary for safe torrenting?

-Torrenting can be risky, but with a VPN installed and set up on your device, you’ll be protected from most if not all of the risks that are involved with torrenting files online.
+It is important to know how to torrent safely, as this activity can be really risky.
+Luckily, with a VPN installed and set up on your device, you’ll be protected from most if not all of the risks that are involved with torrenting files online.

 Here are some of the main benefits of torrenting with a VPN: